boazsegev/plezi-website/docs/guides/routes.html.md

 ```
 More information about the Auto-Dispatch controller and client can be found in the [websockets guides](./websockets).

-It is better to update the static file to the latest version, as static file serving is more performant.
+However, consider updating the static file to the latest version, as static file serving is more performant.

 ## The next step